HarryKodden/oidc-lab/README.md

 # Howto

-You can manage provider details via RESTful API interface.

-In the examples below, it is assumed you are running the application on your local machine, therefor **http://localhost:8000** is taken as the address of the OIDC Relying Party host address.

 This application is based on Flask-OIDC.
 In standard Flask-OIDC application the connection between OIDC-Client (RP) and OIDC-Server (OP) is hard-wired via compile time **client-secrets** configuration.